La Chaîne parlementaire

-La Chaîne parlementaire (/fr/; French for 'The Parliamentary Channel') is a French television network created, along with its sister station Public Sénat, by law on 30 December 1999.
+La Chaîne parlementaire (/fr/; French for 'The Parliamentary Channel') is a French television network created that combines the station LCP - Assemblée nationale along with its sister station Public Sénat, under one channel station, by law on 30 December 1999.
 It films and broadcasts live and recorded debates twenty-four hours a day, including committee hearings, questions to the government, and discussions concerning parliamentary debates and government policy.
 There are programs that focus on different levels of government; some programs are about Europe, others about local government.
 Linked to Public Sénat from its inception, the two channels share content.
 The Public Sénat chain also broadcasts a nightly news analysis program and funds and broadcasts documentaries.

-Old logo used from 2005 until 2010.